cubefs/cubefs/docs/source/admin-api/master/cluster.rst

    curl -v "http://10.196.59.198:17010/admin/getCluster" | python -m json.tool

-display the base information of the cluster, such as the detail of metaNode,dataNode,vol and so on.
+Display the base information of the cluster, such as the detail of metaNode, dataNode, vol and so on.

 response